 Social isolation and loneliness have been linked to many serious health conditions in older adults, including increased rates of anxiety, depression, dementia, and even increased risk of stroke and heart disease.

 When possible, make time for social activities both in and outside the home.
 If mobility allows, exercise and walking clubs are great options.
-Or art classes or book clubs might be a good fit.
+Art classes or book clubs might also be a good fit for seniors looking to increase socialization.
+Hobbies keep people healthy no matter what the age.

 4. Ask for Help

 Sometimes, it is best to know when caregiving should be turned over to professionals.
-There are many options in elderly care facilities, depending on the independence level of the adult.
+There are many options in elderly care facilities or at-home caregivers, depending on the independence level of the adult.
+The best option is often to hire a NDIS Service provider to help senior citizens with severe limitations or disabilities.

 And those that wish to stay in their homes may be able to do so with the help of a home health care professional.

-If your interest in caring for older adults has you considering how to start your own business, click here for more information about buying a home health care franchise.
+If your interest in caring for older adults has you considering how to start your own business, visit our Business section for more information about buying a home health care franchise.

 5. Caring for the Caregiver